awsdocs/amazon-s3-userguide/doc_source/about-object-ownership.md

 If you want the object writer to maintain full control of the object that they upload, object writer is the best Object Ownership setting for your use case\.
 If you want to control access at the individual object level, bucket owner preferred is the best choice\.
 These use cases are uncommon\.

 To review ACLs and migrate ACL permissions to bucket policies, see [Prerequisites for disabling ACLs](object-ownership-migrating-acls-prerequisites.md)\.

+### Identify requests that required an ACL for authorization<a name="object-ownership-acl-identify"></a>

+To identify Amazon S3 requests that required ACLs for authorization, you can use the `aclRequired` value in Amazon S3 server access logs or AWS CloudTrail\.
+If the request required an ACL for authorization or if you have `PUT` requests that specify an ACL, the string is `Yes`\.
+If no ACLs were required, or if you are setting a `bucket-owner-full-control` canned ACL, or if the requests are allowed by your bucket policy, the `aclRequired` value string is "`-`" in Amazon S3 server access logs and is absent in CloudTrail\.
+For more information about the expected `aclRequired` values, see [`aclRequired` values for common Amazon S3 requests](acl-overview.md#aclrequired-s3)\.

+If you have `PutBucketAcl` or `PutObjectAcl` requests with headers that grant ACL\-based permissions, with the exception of the `bucket-owner-full-control` canned ACL, you must remove those headers before you can disable ACLs\.
+Otherwise, your requests will fail\.

+For all other requests that required an ACL for authorization, migrate those ACL permissions to bucket policies\.
+Then, remove any bucket ACLs before you enable the bucket owner enforced setting\.

+**Note**
+Do not remove object ACLs\.
+Otherwise, applications that rely on object ACLs for permissions will lose access\.

+If you see that no requests required an ACL for authorization, you can proceed to disable ACLs\.
+For more information about identifying requests, see [Using Amazon S3 access logs to identify requests](using-s3-access-logs-to-identify-requests.md) and [Identifying Amazon S3 requests using CloudTrail](cloudtrail-request-identification.md)\.

 ### Review and update bucket policies that use ACL\-related condition keys<a name="object-ownership-bucket-policies"></a>